The wild soul of Crete: Asterousia mountains

 Since roads are narrow and rough in places, renting a car is a practical must for exploring Asterousia.
 Read our guide for tips on “Why renting a car in Crete is a good idea”.

-Among the range’s most beautiful beaches is Tripiti—a small, pebbly haven shaded by tamarisk trees, with crystal-clear waters perfect for a swim after a morning hike.
-For even more seclusion, seek out Elygia beach near Agios Ioannis, reached by an easy footpath and famous for its thick golden sand.
-These southern beaches, untouched and often empty even in summer, are a local secret.
-Bring water, snacks, and respect for nature—there are few facilities, but plenty of quiet.
+Among the most beautiful beaches in the range is Tripiti—a small, pebbly spot shaded by tamarisk trees, with clear waters perfect for a swim after a morning hike.
+For more seclusion, try Elygia beach near Agios Ioannis, reached by an easy walking path and known for its thick golden sand.
+These southern beaches are mostly untouched and often empty, even in summer.
+Bring water and snacks, and respect nature—there are few facilities, but plenty of peace and quiet.

 Insider tip:

-To fit in, greet other beachgoers with a cheerful “Kalimera!” (good morning) and ask older locals about legends of shipwrecks, pirates, or saints.
-Many will happily share stories handed down for generations.
+To fit in, greet others with a cheerful “Kalimera!” (good morning) and ask older locals about legends of shipwrecks, pirates, or saints.
+Many are happy to share stories passed down through generations.

 Connecting Asterousia to your holiday